rotundasoftware/backbone-courier/README.md

 	"selected resourcesCollectionView" : "_onResourceSelected"

 	"giveMeInfo!" : function( message ) {
-		// handle the "giveMeInfo!" round trip message. 'value'
+		// handle the "giveMeInfo!" round trip message. return contents
-		// will be returned to the view that spawned the message
+		// of `value` to the view that spawned the message,
 		// as the return value of the view.spawn() method var value = this._calculateDynamicValue();
 		return value;